Gokul-v-6/FPGA-IP-DEVELOPMENT/Task 3/Readme.md

 # Designing And Integrating Memory Mapped IP
 ## Task Overview
-This floder implements the Simple GPIO Output IP as a memory-mapped peripheral and integrates it into the existing RISC-V SoC.
+This folder implements the Simple GPIO bidirectional IP as a memory-mapped peripheral and integrates it into the existing RISC-V SoC.
 - The GPIO IP Funcionality
   - One 32-bit register
   - Writing to the register updates an output signal